 What is management accounting?

-- Analysis – they analyse information and using it to make business decisions.
+- Analysis – understanding the story behind the numbers and using it to make business decisions

-- Strategy – they formulate business strategy to create wealth and shareholder value.
+- Strategy – using the insight from analysis to help formulate business strategy to create wealth and shareholder value.

-- Risk – they identify and manage risk.
+- Risk – applying analytical skills to look at end-to-end business processes to identify and manage risk.

-- Planning – they apply accounting techniques to plan and budget.
+- Planning – using accounting techniques to plan and budget.

-- Communication – they determine what information management needs and explain the numbers to non-financial managers.
+- Communication – knowing what information management needs and explaining the numbers to non-financial managers.

 CIMA members and students are required to comply with the CIMA code of ethics and to adopt the fundamental principles to their working lives.
 CIMA members are at the heart of business as its conscience, adding judgment, independence and objectivity to their professional qualification.